-- 6.39.1.
-The MCO shall develop and implement a case management program through a process which provides appropriate and medically-related services, social services, and basic and specialized behavioral health services that are identified, planned, obtained and monitored for identified members who are in the special healthcare needs (SHCN) population and identified members who have high risk or have unique, chronic, or complex needs.
+The MCO shall maintain a case management program through a process which provides appropriate and medically-related services, social services, and basic and specialized behavioral health services that are identified, planned, obtained and monitored for identified members who are in the special healthcare needs (SHCN) population and identified members who have high risk or have unique, chronic, or complex needs.
 The process shall integrate the member's and case manager's review of the member's strengths and needs resulting in a mutually agreed upon appropriate plan that meets the medical, functional, social and behavioral health needs of the member.
-The MCO shall submit case management program policies and procedures to LDH for approval within thirty (30) days following the date the contract is signed, annually thereafter, and thirty (30) days prior to implementation of any revision. - 6.39.2.
-Case management program functions shall include but not be limited to the following, all of which shall be addressed in the MCO's case management policies and procedures:
+The MCO shall submit case management program policies and procedures to LDH for approval annually and thirty (30) days prior to implementation of any revision.